-Special-Status Terrestrial Herpetofauna: No special-status terrestrial herpetofauna have been observed within the new work area during Project related surveys.
-With biological monitoring and implementation of Project mitigation measures, no impacts are anticipated.
+Special-Status Terrestrial Herpetofauna: No special-status terrestrial herpetofauna have been observed within the new work area during project related surveys.
+However, a red diamond rattlesnake (FRED Species Event 000586) was observed approximately 300 feet northwest of SWA-2-2X12-2-MPR-50.
+With biological monitoring and implementation of project mitigation measures, no impacts are anticipated.

 Burrowing Owl (BUOW): Burrowing owl habitat is widespread in the Project area.
-Burrowing owls only have a moderate potential to occur within 500 feet of the new work area and no burrowing owls have been previously observed.
-No owl buffers intersect the new work area.
-No burrowing owls, burrows, or sign were observed during the preconstruction survey on February 15, 2021.
-Active owl burrows observed during preconstruction sweeps and during construction will be mitigated in accordance with the Burrowing Owl Management and Passive Relocation Plan.
+Burrowing owls only have a moderate potential to occur within 500 feet of the proposed work area.
+No owl buffers currently intersect the work area.
+Active owl burrows observed during preconstruction surveys and during construction will be mitigated in accordance with the Burrowing Owl Management and Passive Relocation Plan.
 With implementation of mitigation measures, including appropriate avoidance buffers and biological monitoring during construction, no impacts to burrowing owls are anticipated.

-Nesting Birds: Suitable substrates for nesting birds protected by the Migratory Bird Treaty Act and California Fish and Game Code, including transmission structures, trees, shrubs, and the ground surface, are located throughout the ROW.
-A preconstruction survey of the new work area, including a survey for nesting birds, was conducted on February 15, 2021 during the avian breeding season (Jan 1 - Aug 31) in anticipation of the initiation of construction in the new work area.
-No active nests were identified during the survey.
-If active nests are identified during construction, avoidance buffers will be established in accordance with the Nesting Bird Management Plan.
+Nesting Birds: Suitable substrates for nesting birds protected by the Migratory Bird Treaty Act and California Fish and Game Code, including transmission structures, trees, shrubs, and the ground surface, are located throughout the Project right-of-way.
+Preconstruction surveys, including surveys for nesting birds will be conducted during the avian breeding season (Jan 1 - Aug 31) prior to the initiation of construction in the new work area.
+If active nests are identified, avoidance buffers will be established in accordance with the Nesting Bird Management Plan.
 With implementation of mitigation measures, including appropriate avoidance buffers and biological monitoring during construction, no impacts to nesting birds are anticipated.